 Editor: Manifesto Series

 Shane Neilson is a poet and physician residing in Oakville, Ontario.
 He was born in New Brunswick.
 His collection of poetry, Complete Physical, was a finalist for the Trillium Poetry Award.
-A new collection, On Shaving Off His Face, is forthcoming in 2015.
+A new collection, On Shaving Off His Face, was released in 2015.
 Shane has published memoir, short fiction, and criticism; all of Shane’s writing is linked to themes of place, family, and illness.
 He got his start in chapbooks and has tried to repay that debt ever since by editing for Victoria’s Frog Hollow Press.
 Shane will bring prose projects to Anstruther Press and he takes pleasure in the self-bestowed title of “Manifestoist Editor.”
 Currently, he's completing a PhD in English and Cultural Studies at McMaster University with a focus on pain in Canadian fiction and medical culture.